Eco Removals Brighton

-At Gold Bear Removals, Brighton, we care about our carbon footprint.
-So unlike other Brighton removal firms for every move we do over £200, we try and offset ours by planting a tree in our customer’s name.
+At Gold Bear Removals, Brighton, we care about our carbon footprint and consider ourselves an eco removals company.
+We do a number of things to help the environment which are listed below.
+However unlike other green Brighton removal firms for every move we do over £200, we try and offset ours by planting a tree in our customer’s name.

 Trees naturally absorb and remove harmful CO2 emissions from the atmosphere, which helps to cleanse and purify the air.
 They are nature’s most effective tool in helping to cool down our planet.
 And they also provide a sustainable habitat for animals.
 Like bears.

 Our current planting site is the beautiful Ringshall Grange in Suffolk, on listed land that is protected by the Woodland Trust.
 We regularly visit the site to plant trees and enjoy the plot.
-Ringshall’s aim is to have 1000 trees planted this year.
-Our care for the environment has established us firmly as one of the leading Brighton removal firms in east sussex
+Ringshall’s aim is to have 1000 trees planted this year and another 1000 next year.
+Our care for the environment has established us firmly as one of the leading Brighton eco removal firms in east sussex.

 As well as offsetting our carbon footprint by planting a tree for each move, we try not to be directly responsible for the destruction of trees to make moving boxes either.
 Which is why most of our boxes are recycled – or pre-loved, if you will.
 We run a recycling scheme with shops in and around the city.
 We collect their boxes from their deliveries and use them for our moves.
 Normally these boxes would be collected by a company and taken to a waste centre and thrown away or pulps and turned into boxes again.
 This process is long winded and causes more damage to the environment.
 Our boxes are sturdy, don’t cost the earth and are friendly on the environment.
 Not all Brighton removal firms offer pre-loved boxes.
 So if you are planning to pack yourself you will be sure that you are doing it ecologically as possible.
 If however, you fancy putting your feet up and letting us do it for you then check out our packing page.